 "We are very encouraged to see that real estate professionals continue to recognize the value of building green," said Michael Deane, vice president and chief sustainability officer at Turner.
 "While companies across all industries have launched green initiatives, construction is central to any discussion of sustainability."

-54% called the cost of LEED documentation an "extremely" or "very significant" obstacle to seeking certification.
+When asked about LEED certification, 54% called the cost of LEED documentation an "extremely" or "very significant" obstacle to seeking certification.
 However, 83% said they were "extremely" or "very likely" to seek LEED certification if they are planning to build within the next three years, according to the survey.
 Click here for the full story.